kavyarathanraj/kavyarathanraj/README.md

 ## I come in peace

 I'm an aspiring **Software Engineer** still making my way through college.
-I like building and learning things that i find interesting.
+I like building and learning things that I find interesting.
 Currently, I'm exploring **Computer Networks** and **Computer Vision** for a project I'm working on.
 My ultimate goal is to build and deploy a game, *entirely on my own*.

 Outside of all this, I'm pretty laid-back and easy-going.